How AI Is Learning to Feel Pain and What That Means for Humanity

 If pain becomes stitched into artificial intelligence, we may have to throw out our old yardsticks for life and sentience.

-If that’s true, then the future ahead of us won’t just be smarter, it’ll be stranger, deeper, if we let it, it might even be more gentle than anything we’ve dared to imagine.
+If that’s true, then the future ahead of us won’t just be smarter, it’ll be stranger, and a lot deeper and more twisted, or if we let it, it might even be more gentle than anything we’ve dared to imagine.

 How to Stay Grounded in Being Human